-- Installing cargo-area bodies made from 100% recyclable materials and equip them with energy efficient LED lighting.
+- Installing cargo-area bodies made from 100 percent recyclable materials and equip them with energy-efficient LED lighting.

-- We offer moving blankets made from 70% recycled materials.
+- We offer moving blankets made from 70 percent recycled materials.

 Tips on how to help us do our part:

 - Slow down!
 The faster you drive the more fuel you use.
-You can boost MPGs just by slowing down a few MPH.
+You can boost your miles per gallon just by slowing down a few miles per hour.

 - Get rid of things before you move.
 If you don’t need it, don’t haul it.
-The EPA claims that transporting an extra 100 pounds in your vehicle can reduce fuel mileage 1-2%.
+The EPA claims that transporting an extra 100 pounds in your vehicle can reduce fuel mileage 1–2 percent.

-- Look into buy used boxes to cut down the cost of boxes.
+- Look into buying used boxes to cut down the cost of boxes.